-- Strengthened legal frameworks to prohibit hazardous work for children and designate specific activities as hazardous.
+- Strengthened legal frameworks prohibiting hazardous work for children and the commercial sexual exploitation of children.

 Challenges and Existing Gaps:

-- Insufficient number of labor inspectors to provide adequate coverage of labor forces.
+- Insufficient number of labor inspectors and inadequate resources prevent enforcement of child labor laws.